8 Signs Of Water Damage In Your Home

 Most of us like to think that we will be able to spot signs of water damage in our homes.
 But water damage isn’t always immediately apparent.
 Water can cause extensive damage to our homes and surfaces.
 It can cause serious structural damage and can lead to the development of mold, risking the health of the occupants of the home and requiring specialist mould remediation experts.

-Making your life easier, we have put together a few signs to keep an eye out for, to help in spotting the early signs of water damage.
+Even if you follow best practices for protecting your home from water damage, we have put together a few signs to keep an eye out for, to help in spotting the early signs of water damage.

 1. Sounds of Dripping Water: One of the earliest signs of water damage can be heard before it is seen.
 Look out for dripping water, leaky faucets, creaking floorboards, or even sounds of rushing water.
 These sounds may have been present from the beginning when the plumbing system was functioning well.
 What you should notice is changes in these sounds or new sounds you haven’t heard before.

 2. Pools and Puddles: If you have noticed some dripping or leaking, then this can leave pools of collected water.
 In case of any unusual puddles clean it up and come after a while to check if the puddle comes back.
 If it does, then you may have a leak or seepage.

 3. Persistent Damp Odour: If you start to smell different odors, it could be a sign of water damage.
 Dampness has a distinct smell.
 Mold may smell like newspapers or old cardboard.
 If these smells persist inspect the area to check for water damage.